-Fujifilm X100 versus Nikon D3400
+Fujifilm X100 vs Nikon D3400

-The Fujifilm FinePix X100 and the Nikon D3400 are two digital cameras that were announced, respectively, in September 2010 and August 2016.
+The Fujifilm FinePix X100 and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in September 2010 and August 2016.
 The X100 is a fixed lens compact, while the D3400 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 12.2 megapixel, whereas the Nikon provides 24 MP.
+The Fujifilm has a resolution of 12.2 megapixels, whereas the Nikon provides 24 MP.

 Body comparison: Fujifilm X100 vs Nikon D3400